vonhraban/docs-1/pages/runtime.md

 ## Dependencies

-The micro toolkit has two dependencies:
+The micro runtime has two dependencies:

 - [Service Discovery](#service-discovery) - used for name resolution
 - [Protobuf](#protobuf) - used for code generation